 There was a time when enrolling in a criminal justice degree program was almost exclusively by an individual seeking entry into police academies.
 In South Florida, this trend lasted from the 1980s until the end of the 20th century when law enforcement agencies were flooded with applications, possibly prompted by a flurry of films and television series depicting the lives and times of police officers.

-Since law enforcement is a common and practical pathway into a career in law enforcement, we will discuss this career before moving on to others that lie outside of the yellow safety tape.
+Since law enforcement is a common and practical pathway into a career in law enforcement, we will discuss this career and their related fields.

 Times have changed in South Florida and now regional police academies often go through recruiting droughts that prompt them to consider candidates who may not or may not have completed a criminal justice degree.
 Therefore, is it worth it to get a degree?

-The reality of law enforcement is that individuals who study criminal justice are still favored by police departments because it identifies candidates who will possess basic fundamental criminal justice terminology, such as: reasonable doubt, probable cause and other factors relevant to the adversarial legal system of the United States.
+The reality of law enforcement is that individuals who study criminal justice are still favored by police departments because it identifies candidates who will possess basic fundamental criminal justice terminologies, such as reasonable doubt, probable cause and other factors relevant to the adversarial legal system of the United States.

 While an applicant might be accepted into a police officer academy without a degree, an associate’s degree in criminal justice will give your application more strength in a desirable county.
 It will simply offer you more options.